ubco-W2022T1-cosc301/project-group-25/final_report_group25A_Jesse_Lazzari_and_Samin_Intisar.md

 <img src="images/heatmap.png" width="700">

 Here we have plotted a bar chart to figure out which attributes are dominated by each player positions.
 We can see that the stats that directly relate to involvement in the goal scoring are dominated by the forwards.
-The midfielders show prowess in both the attacking and defensive attributes.
+These stats include goals, shots, assists and chances created.
 The more defensive attributes such as tackles, blocks, interceptions and clearances are dominated by the defenders.
+The midfielders show prowess in both the attacking and defensive attributes, but they do not dominate on any particular stats.

 ![attributes](images/attributes.png)